ErimKosyer/PDF-Title-Indexer/README.md

 python PDFIndexer.py <PDF FILE NAME>
 ```

-This will output the indexed file into the directory that the script is found in.
+This will output a CSV file file into the directory that the script is found in.

 ## How it works